coolofficials/2021S-CS420/report_fin.md

 We have written two separate programs to interpret the input code: the Pasrer and the Runtime Simulator.
 The Interpreter parses through the input code, written in the Mini-C language.
 If the input code has no syntactical errors, it will be converted into an AST structure.
 The AST structure is passed on to the AST Parser, which will simulate and demonstrate the "runtime" environment of the input code, according to the command line inputs.
+However our implementation fails to correctly simulate many features of the C language, and there is no feature to pass the AST from the parser to the simulator.

 ## Parser